openimis/openimis-fe-core_js/README.md

-# openIMIS Frontend Claim reference module
+# openIMIS Frontend Core reference module
 This repository holds the files of the openIMIS Frontend Core reference module.
 It is dedicated to be deployed as a module of [openimis-fe_js](https://github.com/openimis/openimis-fe_js).